Hearthstone expansions

 Hearthstone is a digital collectible card game released by Blizzard Entertainment in 2014, available for Microsoft Windows and macOS PCs and iOS and Android smartphones.
 The game is free-to-play, with players gaining in-game currency and card packs via winning matches and completing quests, while real-world money can be spent to acquire additional card packs and cosmetic items.
 The game has been critically well-received and financially successful, estimated in August 2017 to earn nearly US$40 million per month.
 As of November 2018, Blizzard has reported more than 100 million Hearthstone players.
-Blizzard has continued to expand the game with the addition of multiple expansions, adventures and game modes.
+Blizzard has continued to expand the game with the addition of multiple expansions, adventures and game modes, which adds new cards and mechanics to the game.